Rural Initiative Grant Program

 Fields of work: Rural Development Greening & Beautification Parks & Public Spaces Humanities & Social Science Business Development Education Entrepreneurship Art & Culture Economic Services & Development Show all

 Funding uses: Education / Outreach, Project / Program

 Location of project: Colorado, Hawaii, Minnesota, Wyoming, Counties in Texas: Angelina County, Brazos County, Burleson County, Cameron County, Grimes County, Hidalgo County, Houston County, Jasper County, Leon County, Madison County, Nacogdoches County, Newton County, Polk County, Robertson County, Sabine County, San Augustine County, San Jacinto County, Shelby County, Starr County, Trinity County, Washington County, Willacy County Show all

-Location of residency: Colorado, Hawaii, Minnesota, Wyoming, Counties in Texas: Angelina County, Brazos County, Burleson County, Cameron County, Grimes County, Hidalgo County, Houston County, Jasper County, Leon County, Madison County, Nacogdoches County, Newton County, Polk County, Robertson County, Sabine County, San Augustine County, San Jacinto County, Shelby County, Starr County, Trinity County, Washington County, Willacy County Show allView website Save Need help writing this grant?
+Location of residency: Colorado, Hawaii, Minnesota, Wyoming, Counties in Texas: Angelina County, Brazos County, Burleson County, Cameron County, Grimes County, Hidalgo County, Houston County, Jasper County, Leon County, Madison County, Nacogdoches County, Newton County, Polk County, Robertson County, Sabine County, San Augustine County, San Jacinto County, Shelby County, Starr County, Trinity County, Washington County, Willacy County Show allView website Save

 About this funder: